 User-Created Email Address

 The top portion of this tab lists fields where the User can enter a created Email Address that R365 will monitor via POP3.
-While this is available for use, it is recommended to have Vendors use the R365-generated Email Address.

 The following fields must be entered for this process to be successful:

 - Email Address - specify the full Email address of the Email account that Restaurant365 will monitor for AP Transaction attachments

 - Password - enter the password for the Email address (upon saving, the password will be hidden)